 Although we have covered a little of the history of this tower, it remains an important symbol of the area, but also of Osaka as a whole.
 The name means ‘building leading to heaven’ and was chosen by Fujisawa Nangaku, a Meiji-period Confucian.

 Built in 1912 and based on the Eiffel Tower with a base designed after the Arc de Triumph, it was the tallest structure in Asia, but was not destined to last (see the black and white photo above).
-Burned and scrapped for the war effort, it was re-built in 1956 at 104m—nearly 40m taller than the original but without the impressive base.
+Burned and scrapped for the war effort, it was rebuilt in 1956 at 104m — nearly 40m taller than the original but without the impressive base.
 It has since been registered as a Tangible Cultural Property and has a variety of attractions within.

 Billiken

-Originally located in Luna Park, Billiken is another reminder of Shinsekai’s golden times—quite literally.
+Originally located in Luna Park, Billiken is another reminder of Shinsekai’s golden times — quite literally.
 As the god of ‘Things as They Ought to Be’, he is a fitting figure for an area that has come to accept its place trapped in a time gone by.

 Although resembling another traditional religious figure, he was originally invented by American teacher and illustrator Florence Pretz in 1908 after seeing the vision in a dream.
-A wooden statue was featured at Luna Park as a symbol of Americana, with popular souvenirs designed around him—but the statue went missing when the park closed in 1923.
+A wooden statue was featured at Luna Park as a symbol of Americana, with popular souvenirs designed around him — but the statue went missing when the park closed in 1923.
 A replica was placed in the tower in 1980 and was even featured in a film where his return was used to restore the area to its previous levels of popularity.
-4

 Spa World

 A pretty amazing way to spend a rainy afternoon in Osaka, Spa World is like an onsen theme park with two sections: an Asian zone and a European zone.
 Alternating each month, they are divided by gender but there’s also a mixed pool area where couples and friend can meet up.
+Swimsuits are only worn in the mixed areas and traditional onsen etiquette is required throughout.

 There are themed pools in each zone, like the Finnish Sauna House and Grotto Azura, as well as the Persian Palace bath and a Bali-styled area.
 Don’t worry, there’s a Japanese outdoor bath and a cypress bath too if you’re keen to experience the Japanese onsen experience.